-Godfrey Township holes #7, #8 and #9 each intersected 50m to 100m of altered porphyry with frequent highly-contorted quartz veining, occasional tourmaline and generally fine-grained pyrite.
+Godfrey Township holes #7, #8 and #9 each intersected 50m to 100m of altered porphyry with frequent highlycontorted quartz veining, occasional tourmaline and generally fine-grained pyrite.
 The best assay was 2.46 g/t gold over a 0.6m core width hosted by porphyry from 233.3 to 223.9m in DDH #8.
 Geological modelling of CTEC DDHs #7, #8 and #9 with four 1936 - 1938 drill holes indicates that the porphyry is at least 500m long, is more than 50m thick and is open below a 300m depth.
 Narrow Intersections of +1.00 g/t gold plus wide areas of 100 to 300 ppb gold have been intersected along 400m of porphyry strike length.

-The geological implications of the Caron porphyry system are encouraging as it is the first confirmed gold-bearing porphyry drilled on the east side of the Montreal River fault.
+The geological implications of the Caron porphyry system are encouraging as it is the first confirmed goldbearing porphyry drilled on the east side of the Montreal River fault.
 The Explor Resources Inc. ("Explor") porphyry-hosted gold system located 3km south of the Caron porphyry is on the west side of the Montreal River fault and mineralization stops abruptly at the fault.
 Explor has now identified potential open pit gold mineralization over a 3km strike length on the west side of the fault according to Explor information posted to SEDAR.

-CTEC entered into a four-year option agreement on April 30th 2019 to acquire 93ha of patented mineral rights in Mountjoy Township on strike to the east of the Caron porphyry system.
-Three lines of recent IP, carried out by the property owner, indicate that the porphyry horizon could extend for several kilometres to the NE.
-There could also be a family of porphyries in this part of Mountjoy Township as CTEC MMI surveying indicates several other possible porphyry targets with anomalous gold values.
+CTEC entered into a four-year option agreement on April 30, 2019 to acquire 93ha of patented mineral rights in Mountjoy Township on strike to the east of the Caron porphyry system.
+Three lines of IP, carried out by the property owner, indicate that the porphyry horizon could extend for several kilometres to the NE.
+There could also be a number of porphyries in this part of Mountjoy Township as CTEC MMI surveying indicates several other possible porphyry targets with anomalous gold values.
 Several drill targets have been permitted.

 Mountjoy Township holes #10, #11 and #12 tested a copper-modelled portion of an MMI VMS target accompanied by several airborne anomalies and pulse electromagnetic ("PEM") ground survey responses.
 There were 15 scattered locations where chalcopyrite mineralization was noted within sediments, some possibly related to diabase dykes.
-Hole #10 intersected 188 ppm Cu for a 2 meter core width from 33m to 35m, 121 ppm from 60m to 62m depth and 1020 ppm Zn over a 0.5m core width from 286.5 to 287.0m.
-The next phase of exploration in this area will be an IP survey over the zinc portion of the MMI anomaly.
+Hole #10 intersected 188 ppm Cu over a 2m core width from 33m to 35m, 121 ppm from 60m to 62m depth and 1,020 ppm Zn over a 0.5m core width from 286.5 to 287.0m.
+An IP survey was recently completed over the zinc portion of the MMI anomaly.

 In parallel with the drilling, CTEC management and consultants are continuing to outline and rank 25 potential drill targets as hard data from the 2018 and 2019 exploration holes is compiled, and further IP surveying is completed.
-There are now at least 10 drill targets in Deloro and Ogden townships on the south side of the PDFZ and 15 in Mountjoy and Godfrey Townships north of the PDFZ.
+There are now at least 10 drill targets in Deloro and Ogden townships on the south side of the PDFZ and 15 in Mountjoy and Godfrey townships north of the PDFZ.
 The assaying of the Faymar Mine crown pillar geotechnical holes confirmed the historical 6 g/t Au vein grade and the 26 Faymar patents will be further evaluated this summer and fall.

-CTEC Summer Drill Program
+CTEC 2019 Summer Drill Program

 A four-hole summer drilling program was planned to test targets both north and south of the PDFZ.
-Drilling began on July 11th and was completed on July 24th 2019.
-On the 4 Corners property a hole tested the eastern extension of narrow high-grade silver, lead, zinc veins plus gold values intersected in 2010.
-The CTEC hole intersected a combination of sediments and porphyries over a 50m width; core is out for assay.
+Drilling began on July 11th and was completed on July 24, 2019.
+On the Four Corners property a hole tested the eastern extension of narrow high-grade silver, lead, zinc veins plus gold values intersected in 2010.
+The CTEC hole intersected a combination of sediments and porphyries over a 50m width.
+No significant gold or base metal values were intersected.